AishaSaleem110/BugLocalization/README.md

 drive.mount('/content/gdrive')
 ```
 3. Download the dataset for python based projects from https://github.com/muvvasandeep/BuGL and unzip it, upload the projects source code, .json files in the data directory of the  project.
-4. Check the path of datasets in ``` buglocalizerPython/datasets.py``` module and change the value of the DATASET variable to choose different datasets.
+4. Check the path of datasets in ``` /datasets.py``` module and change the value of the DATASET variable to choose different datasets.
-5. Run the main module after changing the base path for your google drive
+5. Run the main module after changing the base path for your google drive.
+Please note the following is my path project_folder/bug-localization/buglocalizerPython and you should change it to yours:
 ```
 !python /content/gdrive/MyDrive/project_folder/bug-localization/buglocalizerPython/main.py
 ```